Copy link

 - An intervention needs to take place and should be handled by trained individuals.

-- Treatment begins with detoxification in an inpatient facility that specializes in the treatment of healthcare professionals.
+- Treatment begins with detoxification in an inpatient facility that specializes in the treatment of health care professionals.
 Currently, there are several specialized programs for medical personnel within the larger inpatient population.

 - Residential treatment may last anywhere from 2 months to a year or more.